Order Fulfillment Costs: Fulfillment Services Pricing Explained

 Inbound Shipping | Discounted rates available | Discounted rates available | Discounted rates available | Discounted rates available | Discounted rates available |

 When comparing fulfillment center pricing (or just analyzing your existing fulfillment method’s efficiency), there are some key metrics to look at.
-Here’s how to run those numbers:
+Here are some calculations to use:

 Fulfillment costs comprise a hefty portion of any retailer’s expenses, regardless of how they operate.
 It’s important to keep in mind the impact fulfillment details have on customer retention and conversion rates.
 With companies like Amazon shaping high expectations around shipping speed and return policy, having top-notch fulfillment capabilities is necessary now more than ever.